３ＹＥＡＲ ＪＡＰＡＮＥＳＥ ＤＥＧＲＥＥ

 ★ Tobira = JLPT N3 level

 └◆ After finishing Tobira you'll understand 30-90% of all modern Japanese (30% = war, political, legal or dialectal talk; 50% = daily conversation, shounen manga; 90% = shoujo, yaoi, porn or slice-of-life manga).
 "I like dogs and I had a dog when I was a kid" level.
-A good enough base to start living in Japan with.
+After Tobira is a good enough base to start living in Japan with.

 └◆ You can self-study Tobira from start to finish in 2 months.